slebedeva/omniCLIP/README.md

 --max-it-glm | Maximal number of iterations in GLM --tmp-dir | Output directory for temporary results --gene-sample | Nr of genes to sample
---no-subsample | Disabaple subsampling for parameter estimations (Warning: Leads to slow estimation) --filter-snps | Do not fit diagnostic events at SNP-positions --snp-ratio | Ratio of reads showing the SNP --snp-abs-cov | Absolute number of reads covering the SNP position (default = 10) --nr_mix_comp | Number of diagnostic events mixture components (default = 1) --nb-cores | Number of cores o use'
+--no-subsample | Disable subsampling for parameter estimations (Warning: Leads to slow estimation) --filter-snps | Do not fit diagnostic events at SNP-positions --snp-ratio | Ratio of reads showing the SNP --snp-abs-cov | Absolute number of reads covering the SNP position (default = 10) --nr_mix_comp | Number of diagnostic events mixture components (default = 1) --nb-cores | Number of cores to use
 --mask-miRNA | Mask miRNA positions
 --mask-ovrlp | Ignore overlping gene regions for diagnostic event model fitting --norm_class | Normalize class weights during glm fit